Gas certificates, plates and notices

 - gas inspection certificates

-- ordering plates and certificates
+- ordering plates and carbon copy certificates

-- returning plates and certificates.
+- returning plates and carbon copy certificates

 Gas system compliance certificates and plates

-If you are authorised to do so, when you complete an installation you must:
+When you complete an installation you must:

-- Retain the third copy of the gas system compliance certificate for your records for at least 3 years.
+- retain the third copy of the gas system compliance certificate for your records for at least 3 years.

 If you have any safety concerns about a gas system you are working on, you must give the owner or operator a defect notice.